The Link Between Insomnia, Negative Dreams, and Nightmares

 Insomnia and negative dreams

-Researchers found that good sleepers were far more likely to characterize their dreams as more pleasant and containing more joy, happiness, and vividness compared to the dreams of insomniacs.
+Although it was a small sample size, researchers found that good sleepers were far more likely to characterize their dreams as more pleasant and containing more joy, happiness, and vividness compared to the dreams of insomniacs.

 In the dreams of insomniacs, there were significantly more negative elements than in the dreams of good sleepers.
 In particular, the dreams of insomnia sufferers tended to contain fewer positive emotions and greater negative content.